Southwest Access Events: Cardmember-Only Redemptions

 The bottom line

 For Southwest cardholders who actually travel and actually have Rapid Rewards points to spend, the Access Events calendar is one of the most under-covered redemption lanes in the program (see how it stacks up in which loyalty programs have the best experience auctions).
-It sits outside the 2025 dynamic-pricing shift entirely, because the price is set by other bidders in the auction, not by Southwest's revenue-management engine the way flight awards now are.
+It sits outside the 2025 dynamic-pricing shift entirely, because Access Events are priced as a separate cardmember lane rather than by Southwest's revenue-management engine the way flight awards now are.

-These are not cheap.
-The Redeem Now ceiling on an Access Event package runs 250,000 points, and a winning auction bid for a Napa or Maui weekend will dwarf a one-way flight.
-So this is a play for members sitting on a large Rapid Rewards balance who would rather buy a memorable weekend than a basic-economy seat, not a way to burn a 20,000-point stub.
-If your balance is modest, bank toward one or put those points toward a flight.
+The flagship weekends are not cheap.
+The Redeem Now price on a top Access Event package runs as high as 275,000 points (as of July 2026), and a Napa or Maui weekend will dwarf a one-way flight.
+So the big-ticket lots are a play for members sitting on a large Rapid Rewards balance who would rather buy a memorable weekend than a basic-economy seat.
+But the smaller evenings we track can clear for a fraction of that, so it is worth checking the live list before you assume the whole lane is out of reach.
+If your balance is modest, target one of the lower-priced evenings or put those points toward a flight.

 We track Southwest Rapid Rewards experience inventory alongside 18 other loyalty programs.
-You can see what Southwest Access Event listings are live right now, browse the Southwest program page on PointAuctions.com, or check the closed-auction archive to see what past lots actually cleared at.
+You can see what Southwest Access Event listings are live right now, browse the Southwest program page on PointAuctions.com, or browse the closed-auction archive to see how past lots across every program we track were priced.